andehury/YOYO-Scale/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-orange.svg)](LICENSE)

-**YOYO-Scale** is a robust, geometry-aware model merging method that **generalizes Model Stock** by adaptively computing per-tensor fusion coefficients through consensus-based orthogonal projection.
-It requires no strong symmetry assumptions and works reliably across diverse architectures and tasks.
+**YOYO-Scale** is a robust, geometry-aware model merging method that **generalizes Model Stock** by computing **per-tensor, nonnegative fusion coefficients under an anchor-preserving constraint**.
+It requires no extra training and works reliably in realistic (asymmetric) settings.

-> **Key Insight**: Instead of assuming all fine-tuned models are symmetrically distributed around an ideal center (as in Model Stock), YOYO Scale *estimates* the optimal direction within the span of task vectors by maximizing agreement among cross-model weight updates.
+> **Key Insight**: Instead of relying on Model Stock’s strong symmetry assumptions (e.g., identical pairwise angles), YOYO-Scale formulates merging as a **constrained convex optimization** that (i) estimates the unknown center-consensus direction from cross-model agreement and (ii) finds the best merged tensor **within the convex hull of `{base, fine-tuned models}`**.

 ---

 ## Highlights

 - **Generalizes Model Stock**: Recovers Model Stock as a special case under its geometric assumptions.
+- **Anchor-preserving by design**: Ensures the merged weight stays within the convex hull of `{w0, w1, ..., wN}` via `λ_i ≥ 0` and `∑ λ_i ≤ 1`.
-- **Per-tensor adaptive coefficients**: Learns tensor-wise λ weights via a closed-form linear system.
+- **Per-tensor adaptive coefficients**: Solves a **constrained quadratic program** to obtain tensor-wise λ weights.
-- **Noise-robust**: Excludes self-correlation to avoid overfitting to model-specific noise.
+- **Noise-robust**: Estimates the center-consensus signal using **cross-model inner products**, excluding self-correlation that is contaminated by model-specific noise.
-- **Efficient**: No extra training; only requires loading fine-tuned checkpoints.
+- **Efficient**: No extra training; only requires loading fine-tuned checkpoints and computing small Gram systems per tensor.
 - **Interpretable**: Outputs `yoyo_scale.csv` with per-model λ values for analysis.

 ---